6 Steps to College

-- Review available services;
+- Review available services

-- Determine accommodations you may need;
+- Determine any needed accommodations

 - Set up regular appointments during the first term, if available/needed